NickJiEE/CrCM-Boost-PFC/CrCM_PFC_summary.md

 Low-line startup briefly reached the `4 A` OCP threshold.
 A temporary `7.5 us` startup on-time ceiling reduced startup stress.
 The brief controlled OCP event was accepted because startup completed normally, Vout remained below OVP, and OCP was inactive in steady state.

-## Issue 9: Reduced-load overvoltage and insufficient integral authority
+## Issue 9: Reduced-load overvoltage and minimum-pulse demand control

-A fixed `±1 us` integral limit prevented the controller from reducing on-time sufficiently at reduced load.
-This caused repeated operation against OVP.
+A fixed `±1 us` integral limit prevented the controller from reducing the requested on-time sufficiently at reduced load, causing repeated operation against OVP.
+The integral term was replaced with dynamically calculated limits so the voltage loop could request zero on-time.
+Hysteretic `TonDemandEnable` logic and a separate `0.2 us` minimum physical timer command were then added to prevent invalid subminimum pulses and support controlled pulse skipping at very light and no load.

 The final fix used:

 - Dynamically calculated integral limits
 - A directly saturated discrete accumulator
+- Storage of the limited integral state for anti-windup
 - Removal of the algebraic-loop-producing conditional integrator
 - A zero-lower-bound final on-time request
-- Hysteretic demand-enable logic
+- Hysteretic `TonDemandEnable` logic with `0.25 us` turn-on and `0.15 us` turn-off thresholds
 - A separate physical minimum timer command of `0.2 us`
+- Integration of `TonDemandEnable` into the restart and SR-latch SET paths, while leaving it out of the RESET path so an active pulse is not truncated

-The revised controller regulated 50% and 20% load correctly, avoided OVP cycling, and entered a true no-pulse state at no load.
+The revised controller regulated 50% and 20% load correctly, avoided using OVP as the normal reduced-load regulator, and entered a true no-pulse state at no load.
+It also restarted correctly after pulse-skipping intervals without becoming stuck on or stuck off.

+At `240 V, 20% load`, regulation and modeled efficiency passed, although PF remained below the target because the minimum pulse width and maximum switching-frequency clamp were both active.

 ---